 Cost

-Government incentives can help bring the cost down in some cases.
-Many EVs are still eligible for a federal tax credit of up to $7,500.
-Some state and local governments offer incentives.
-For example, California incentives will shave another $7,000 off the cost of some EVs.
-Finally, some electric utilities have rebate programs to help customers buy electric cars and install home charging stations.
+Some state and local governments also offer incentives that will shave several hundred to several thousand dollars off the cost of some EVs.
+High-value grants often have low-income eligibility requirements.
+Finally, some electric utilities have rebate programs to help customers buy electric cars, install home charging stations, and offer special electricity rates.